 Dressing up your pet can be a lot of fun, but always remember the safety and comfort of your pet when doing so.

-Follow these Do’s and Dont’s to ensure you and your pet can enjoy a fun time when wearing clothes.
-But, in the event that something does go wrong, rest easy knowing that PetFirst is there with a pet insurance plan to help cover your pet for the unexpected.
+Consider getting pet insurance for your furry friend today and follow these Do’s and Don’ts to ensure you and your pet can enjoy a fun time when wearing clothes.
+But, in the event that something does go wrong, rest easy knowing that PetFirst1 is here to provide peace of mind for the unexpected.